momotot/D2R-Py-Launcher/README.md

 D2R-Py-Launcher is a Python-based application to simplify the process of launching multiple instances of Diablo II: Resurrected (D2R) on a single machine.
 Using keyboard inputs and mouse clicks to execute actions without write operations to game memory.
 Possible to monitor in-game time by reading game memory.
 Packet reading working for version 1.6.77312.

+# Disclaimer

+**Use at your own risk**

+The software provided in this repository is distributed "as is" and with no warranties.
+The author and contributors are not responsible for any misuse, damage, loss of data, or any other consequences resulting from the use of this software.
+The author disclaims any liability for any consequences arising from the us or misuse of this software.

 ## Features